Playmaker3334/gpt-oss-from-scratch/README.md

 ## Limitations

-- Scale: 73.4M parameters — do not expect complex reasoning or long‑form coherence.
+- Scale: 73.4M parameters — do not expect complex reasoning or long-form coherence.
 - Data: trained on ~150MB (vs. TBs for production models).
 - Optimization: lacks production features (quantization, custom kernels, etc.).
 - Purpose: learning and experimentation — not deployment.